Examples

 + Hostname(s)

-• Customer has 1:n relation to Domain
+• Customer has a 1:n relation to Domain.

-• Domain has 1:n relation to Host
+• Domain has a 1:n relation to Host.

 1.2.
 Relations Diagram